Lado Akhalaia (footballer, born 2002)

-Lado Akhalaia (born 1 July 2002) is a Moldovan footballer who plays as a striker for Luxembourgish club Swift Hesperange on loan from the Italian club Torino.
+Lado Akhalaia (born 1 July 2002) is a Moldovan footballer who plays as a striker for German Regionalliga Bayern club SpVgg Greuther Fürth II.

 Career

+Having started out playing for Dacia Buiucani in Moldova, Lado Akhalaia soon attracted the attention of several European clubs, including Sporting Portugal, where he spent several months on trial.
+However, his stay was cut short by the crisis of 2018, when the club's management was eventually dismissed after endangering the physical integrity of its players.

 As a youth player, Akhalaia joined the youth academy of Moldovan second tier side Dacia Buiucani.
-In 2019, he joined the youth academy of Inter in the Italian Serie A after trialing for the youth academies of Ukrainian club Shakhtar Donetsk and Sporting in Portugal.
+In 2019, he joined the youth academy of Inter in the Italian Serie A after trialling for the youth academies of Ukrainian club Shakhtar Donetsk and Sporting in Portugal.

 In 2021, he signed for Italian Serie A team Torino.
 In 2022, Akhalaia was sent on loan to Virton in the Belgian second tier.
 On 14 January 2023, he moved on a new loan to Swift Hesperange in Luxembourg.

+On 28 January 2025, Akhalaia signed with Würzburger Kickers in German fourth-tier Regionalliga Bayern.

 Personal life

 He is the son of Georgia international Vladimir Akhalaia and the grandson of Moldova international and manager Alexandru Spiridon.